Synergism: Catholic theology

 Synergism is an important part of the salvation theology of the Catholic Church.
 Following the Second Council of Orange (529), the Council of Trent (1545–63) reaffirmed the resistibility of prevenient grace and its synergistic nature.
 The Catechism of the Catholic Church (1992) teaches that the ability of the human will to respond to divine grace is itself conferred by grace.
 This synergistic process applies to both justification and sanctification.
 The sacraments of the Catholic Church such as baptism and the Eucharist, are part of God's grace and are thus a vital element in the synergistic process of salvation.

 Eastern Orthodox theology

 In Eastern Orthodox theology, God's grace and the human response work together in a "cooperation" or "synergy".
 This perspective has historically presented less theological tension on this issue compared to the Christian West.
 In the salvation process, divine grace always precedes any human action.
-Man possesses libertarian freedom (as implied by the Gnomic will) and must consciously respond to divine grace.
-This understanding is similar to the Arminian protestant synergism.
+Man possesses gnomic will, often interpreted as implying a form of libertarian freedom, and must consciously respond to divine grace.
+This understanding is broadly comparable, though not identical to the Arminian protestant synergism.
 The Orthodox synergistic process of salvation includes baptism as a response to divine grace.
 Deification, or theosis, is also an integral part of this process.